samsonos/php_upload/readme.md

 });
 ```

-The second parameter in function ```uploadFileHandler(file, options)``` is not necessary, you can use it for creating something special while file is uploading
+The second parameter in function ```uploadFileHandler(file, options)``` is not necessary, you can use it for creating something special while file is uploading.

 ### Example of uploading handler
-Server action in our HTML example is controller catalog/upload.
+Server action in our HTML example is controller 'catalog/upload'.
 Let's create this function:
 ```php
 function catalog_async_upload()
 {
     // Create AJAX response array
     $json = array('status' => 0);

     // Create object for uploading file to server
     $upload = new \samson\upload\Upload(array('png','jpg'));